ismaelw/ps-documentor/Readme.md

 For now I just want to have it sitting here and enhance it.

+An example documentation generated for this script can be found inside the `Output` folder.

 ## Usage

 See the `New-ScriptDocumentation` function below for how to use this Script.
 You Basically have two options: